Beck-Bjella/Eclipse/README.md

 ## Configuration

 To configure Eclipse, edit the `lib/config.json` file directly.
-This file contains settings for aiming sensitivity, visualization, and screen resolution.
+This file contains settings for aiming sensitivity and screen resolution.

 ### Configuration Options
 - **normal_scale**: Controls the general aiming sensitivity, corresponding to Fortnite’s X/Y sensitivity.
 - **targeting_scale**: Controls sensitivity when aiming down sights (right-click to aim), corresponding to Fortnite’s targeting sensitivity.
   *Note*: Ensure that your in-game targeting and scope sensitivities are the same for best accuracy.
-- **visualize**: Set to `true` to enable visualization mode, which opens a separate window to show bounding boxes around detected targets.
-This mode is useful for calibration.
-- **game_resolution**: Set to match your screen resolution for accurate detection.
+- **game_resolution**: Set to match your Fortnite resolution.
 Supported options are `"1920x1080"` and `"1280x720"`.

 ### Example `config.json` Files
 (1920x1080 resolution):